 Pushing into an instance Generates a view that shows only the internal logic.
 You do not see the internal hierarchy in context.
 To return to the previous view, click Back.
 See Exploring Object Hierarchy by Pushing/Popping, on page 227 for details.
 Flattening the entire design Opens a new view where the entire design is flattened, except for hidden hierarchy.
 Large flattened designs can be overwhelming.
 See Flattening Schematic Hierarchy, on page 266 for details about flattening designs.
 Because this is a new view, you cannot use Back to return to the previous view.
 To return to the top-level unflattened schematic, right-click in the view and select Unflatten Schematic.
-Flattening an instance by dissolving Generates a view where the hierarchy of the selected instances is flattened, but the rest of the design is unaffected.
-This provides context.
-See Flattening Schematic Hierarchy, on page 266 for details about dissolving instances.
+Flattening an instance by dissolving instance is flattened, but the rest of the design is unaffected.
+This